 Priorities for Donated Kits (Read Carefully)

 The following is the list of priorities for donating DNA test kits to adoptees whose adoptions were finalized in the United States, whether born domestically or internationally.
 While the priorities are generally listed in order of importance, priorities will be considered as a whole when making a decision to donate a DNA test kit.
 There may be exceptions, so please feel free to inquire about your circumstances and whether you could benefit from a donated DNA test kit.
 Please keep in mind that priorities may change at times due to input from the people most affected as well as changes in state laws and in other priorities.
+Please note that there is currently a substantial waiting list for donated kits, due to demand.
+You may have to wait several months before one becomes available.

 - Unaffordability.
 You cannot generally afford the cost of a DNA test kit, given your income and circumstances.
 Please note that we will not verify income.
 We trust that you are honest with us in your request for assistance.
 That’s how we roll, and we hope you roll that way too.